Kenan Urban Primary Care Scholars Program

 For more information about the Urban Scholars Program, check out these pages:

-About the Kenan Primary Care Medical Scholars Programs
+About the Kenan Urban Primary Care Scholars Program

 Objectives and Goals

-The Kenan Primary Medical Scholars Program inspires students from The University of NC School of Medicine to pursue rural, underserved patient practice in NC in primary care specialties.
-The KPMS Program supports to explore the unique complexities of patient care in rural North Carolina.
+The Kenan Urban Primary Care Scholars Program inspires students from The University of NC School of Medicine to pursue rural, underserved patient practice in NC in primary care specialties.
+The KPCMS Program supports to explore the unique complexities of patient care in rural North Carolina.
 Creating connections with communities, practices, and providers, resources and other like-minded individuals.
 To address the needs of our state population, the program aims to populate underserved regions with well-trained doctors to address health care disparities.

 Expansion Into Urban Experiences